Click on the session title to view the abstract and speaker bio.

 Under his leadership, Banner – UMC Phoenix became the first hospital in Arizona to receive the Geriatric Emergency Department Accreditation from the American College of Emergency Physicians.
 Banner – UMC Phoenix is also a member of NICHE: Nurses Improving Care of Healthsytem Elders, an international nursing and consultation program designed to improve geriatric care in health care organizations.
 Banner – UMC Phoenix has ranked in the Top-50 programs per U.S. News and World Report for geriatric medicine annually.
 Dr. Nimit Agarwal was awarded the 2020 Arizona Falls Prevention Award for Research and Science by the Arizona Falls Prevention Coalition.

-Dr. Sumit Agarwal is the Associate Director of Analytics at Banner Health.
+Dr. Sumit Agarwal is the Director of Analytics at Banner Health.
 He completed his medical school from India, completed his MBA in healthcare administration, and since then has been a leading member of Quality improvement initiatives at Banner Health.
 Often called the Unicorn and wizard of Data analysis, Sumit has played pivotal roles in ensuring successful completion of quality improvement and operations projects by providing timely and accurate information and data analysis.
 Through his work, project leaders have been able to focus their energy on areas of attention.
 Sumit is also affiliated with University of Arizona-College of Medicine Phoenix as a Research Assistant Professor, where he has mentored numerous medical students in their scholarly projects.
 He has over 50 manuscripts and abstracts published in major peer reviewed international medical journals.

 3:30 pm – 4:30 pm EST Sponsored by Arjo